mapping-elections/site/_maps/meae.congressional.congress08.va.county.md

 Virginia elected three Federalists and nineteen Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, Virginia gained three seats in the House of Representatives.

 Virginia used the district system for electing members to Congress.
-Virginia was apportioned three more seats in the House of Representatives.

 ::: {.results-table}
 <table>